Radiosurgery (radiation therapy, or irradiation) is a minimally invasive treatment of tumors, vascular malformations, and neuropathic pain.

 1. Operations using electrodes.

-2. Operation microvascular decompression of the trigeminal root.
+2. Microvascular decompression of the trigeminal root surgery.
 This is an operation under general anesthesia through the ear.
-Purpose of the specialist is to find a blood vessel, which puts pressure on the nerves and causes neuralgia in most patients.
+The purpose is to find a blood vessel, which presses the nerves and causes neuralgia in most patients.
 This method results in a cure of the disease in approximately 90% of patients.
 Operation provides postoperative hospitalization for several days.

 3. Radiosurgery is one of the conventional methods of treatment of this disease.
 It is intended for patients who, because of their state of health, unable to withstand surgery or refuse surgery.